wangcongcong123/auto_coding/README.md

 1. Preparing [the dataset](./dataset)
 2. Start fine-tuning model: `python train.py --model_select distilgpt2`
+3. After fine-tuning, the model will be saved to `./model/distilgpt2_fine_tuned_coder/0_GPTSingleHead` which is exactly the fine-tuned version as provided in Ready-to-go Interaction.

 \* For more params setting of training, `python train.py -h`